Gluten-Free Sugar Cookies

 Ingredients

-- Unsalted Butter: For mixing with the sugar and creating the buttery base for these cookies.
-I like Smart Balance butter when I’m making gluten-free dairy-free sugar cookies!
+- Unsalted butter: For mixing with the sugar and creating the buttery base for these cookies.
+I like Smart Balance butter when I’m making gluten-free, dairy-free sugar cookies.

-- Granulated Sugar: They wouldn’t be called GF sugar cookies without the sugar!
+- Granulated sugar: They wouldn’t be called GF sugar cookies without the sugar!
 This adds sweetness and creates a delicious texture.

 - Egg: I use one large egg to bind the ingredients together.

-- Baking Powder: Helps to create soft, slightly puffy cookies!
+- Baking powder: Helps to create soft, slightly puffy cookies.

 - Salt: A little salt goes a long way in enhancing the overall flavor.

-- I bake my gluten-free sugar cookies until lightly browned around the edges.
+Portion the dough: Scoop batter with a greased cookie scoop (1½ tbsp) to reduce the risk of the dough sticking, and place them 2 inches apart on the baking sheet as they will spread while they bake.
+Bake for 10–12 minutes, or until the edges are very lightly browned.
+I bake my gluten-free sugar cookies until lightly browned around the edges.
 Overbaking will make them crispy instead of soft, so keep an eye on them while they’re in the oven.

 How to Decorate Gluten-Free Sugar Cookies